happytudouni/SourceSpaceFCAnalysis_DCN/README.md

     ```
     c.
 Run the source-space FC analysis for all participants
     > type ```edit RunAnalysis4All``` in the command window
-    > change the settings for the program from line 31 to 40
+    > change the parameters for the SourceSpaceFCanalysis_PPS program from line 31 to 40
     > type the name of the program in the command window and hit enter

     ```